PhiladelphiaGameLab/Lux/UserAssetOwnership/README.md

 Some Assets will be globally alterable, and should thus be marked as such in their lux\_info.
 Some assets will be alterable by multiple users, and will therefore need multiple users to reference the Assset's Id.

+The script "userAssetOwnership" is called from within the Assets API in order to determine if the User has the correct permissions to edit the file.

 ## API
 ### Adjust Permission level
 Sets the permission level for a given asset by \_id.
 Revoke can be used to remove permissions from that \_id.